TheKoola/eosstracker/doc/EOSS-PPA-Upgrade.md

 > Note:  If you have already enabled the EOSS PPA repository, or if you
 > are not sure if the repository is enabled or not, there is no concern running
 > the one-time steps to connect the PPA again.
-Simply follow the link above
+Simply follow the instructions
-> and your software will be updated.
+> to connect to the PPA above and your software will be updated.

 If you are connected to the tracker computer via the command line, you can see if you have enabled the EOSS PPA repository and have installed the